SkiNavApp/terms-and-conditions/index.md

 ## 12. Contact
 Questions about these Terms may be directed through the SkiNav GitHub repository or the App Store listing.

+# SkiNav – Privacy Policy

+_Last updated: [today’s date]_

+## 1. Information We Collect
+SkiNav collects two types of information:

+### **Location Data**
+Collected only while actively using navigation features.
+Processed locally on your device and **not stored or transmitted** by the developer.

+### **Anonymous Analytics (Firebase Analytics)**
+SkiNav uses Firebase Analytics to collect anonymous usage and performance data, such as:
+- feature usage
+- app interaction patterns
+- session duration
+- device type and OS version
+- crash and stability information

+No personally identifiable information is collected.

+---

+## 2. How We Use Your Information
+We use:
+- **Location data** to provide navigation, route planning, and map positioning
+- **Anonymous analytics** to understand how the app is used and improve stability, usability, and performance

+We do not use your data for advertising or tracking across apps.

+---

+## 3. Data Storage
+- Resort map data and user preferences are stored **locally on your device**
+- Location data is processed in real time and not stored
+- Firebase stores **anonymous analytics** on secure Google servers
+- SkiNav does **not** operate external servers and does **not** store personal user data

+---

+## 4. Third-Party Services
+SkiNav uses:

+### **Firebase Analytics (Google)**
+Used solely for anonymous usage statistics and performance insights.
+Firebase may collect:
+- device model
+- OS version
+- app version
+- interaction patterns
+- crash/diagnostic information

+Firebase does **not** receive personal information such as name, email, or identifiers.

+---

+## 5. Your Rights & Controls
+You may:
+- Disable location access at any time in iOS Settings
+- Disable analytics at the OS level (Settings → Privacy & Security → Analytics & Improvements)
+- Delete the app to remove all locally stored data

+SkiNav does not retain any data after uninstalling the app.

+---

+## 6. Contact
+For privacy concerns or questions, you may contact the developer via the SkiNav GitHub repository or through the App Store listing.